racedisparityaudit/style-guide/principles.md

 title: Our writing principles
 ---

 A range of people visit Ethnicity facts and figures and read our reports on GOV.UK.
 This includes people who aren’t experts in data.
-O
-ur writing principles have been developed to ensure our content is clear, meaningful and trustworthy to all our users.
+Our writing principles have been developed to ensure our content is clear, meaningful and trustworthy to all our users.

 ## Write clearly and concisely